locationtech/udig-platform/docs/user/en/What is new 1.2.rst

 Additional Import wizards
 =========================

-The :doc:`Import Wizard` allows you to import new kinds of information into the uDig catalog for use.
+The :doc:`/reference/Import Wizard` allows you to import new kinds of information into the uDig catalog for use.

 -  Allows the easy creation of an image moasic from a directory of images